cmc-rub/supporting_data/111-FarhadiJahromi_JCP_2024/README.md

 Data
 ---

-pylmps input fyles and the corresponding raw lammps input files for the investigated guest-molecule loaded MOFs are given.
+pylmps input files and the corresponding raw lammps input files for the investigated guest-molecule loaded MOFs are given.
 The initial coordinates are given in the in-house .mfpx format.
 The employed MOF-FF parameters are defined in the corresponding .ric/.par files.
 Using pylmps, calcualtions can be performed starting from mfpx/ric/par.
 Note, that pylmps will write raw lammps input (in/data) on the fly, which can be used to investigate the systems without pylmps.